elclanrs/jquery.tabslide/README.md

-jquery.tabslide
+Tabslide
 ===============

-With jQuery Tabslide you can create tabbed content or sliders easily with a simple fading effect, nothing fancy.
+With Tabslide you can create tabbed content or sliders easily with a simple fading effect, nothing fancy.

+**Requires:** jQuery 1.9+

 ## How to